natashamcintyre/spell-checker/README.md

-Spell checker
+# Spell checker

+A short challenge completed as part of a code review with an experienced software developer, with a focus on my developer process.
+[Feedback here]().

+## The challenge
-input = "These words are spnelt correclty" output = "These words are ~spnelt~ ~correclty~"
+Input = "These words are spnelt correclty"\
+Output = "These words are ~spnelt~ ~correclty~"

+* Start by creating my own dictionary - British English
+* Return the same string with incorrectly spelled words surrounded by '~' to highlight them
-Start by creating my own dictionary - British English Expect no numbers, case insensitive, assume no proper nouns, punctuation later,
+* Expect no numbers, case insensitive, assume no proper nouns, punctuation later

-spell_check('String') | highlighted string (with ~)
+## My notes
 DICTIONARY = ['word', 'hello']

 INPUT | OUTPUT